surajitsaikia27/AutoEncoder_MNIST_Fashion/README.md

 plays a significant role for such retrieval systems.
 Autoencoder is a Neural Network and also an unsupervised Learning Algorithm.
 It applies Backpropogation algorithm by settiing the same input as  the target value.

-#Installation and running
+# Installation and running
-Install Tensorflow
+Install Tensorflow.
-pip install tensorflow
+'''pip install tensorflow'''